alasdairwood04/Flat-Renting-Prices-in-Edinburgh/README.md

 - `README.md`: Project documentation.

 ### Current State
-Scrapes all the pages of the website and puts all the flats for rent in an excel file.
+- Scrapes all the pages of the website and puts all the flats for rent in an excel file.
 Aiming to improve the functinality to allow the user to input certain criteria e.g. number of rooms, HMO etc.
+- Just incorporated the use of Pandas to clean the data before going into the excel file